Jones Fracture and Lisfranc Fracture: Causes, symptoms and treatment options

 Using the most advanced techniques, some of which we helped develop, has allowed us to maintain the highest success rates in the nation for ankle injuries.
 Our goal is to quickly get you back on your feet, utilizing the least invasive treatments possible.

 Patients are our number one priority.
 Beginning with the ease of making your appointment, our family-friendly office staff is with you every step of the way.
-We have our own x-ray, musculoskeletal ultrasound aad even an MRI and 3D CT and many of our facilities.
+We have our own x-ray, musculoskeletal ultrasound, MRI and 3D CT, at many of our facilities.

 We also offer orthotic and brace manufacturing as well as on-site physical therapy services and state-of-the-art operating rooms.
 This means you will rarely have to go from one specialist to the next, cutting down on your travel needs and wasted time.